-If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan between October 15 and December 7.
-You will externetically be discorrelled from You will automatically be disenrolled from BlueRx Enhanced Plus when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan between October 15 and December 7. • You will automatically be disenrolled from BlueRx Essential when your new plan's coverage begins.
 A Medicare health plan. • Enroll in the Medicare health plan by December 7.
-With most Medicare health plans, you will automatically be disenrolled from BlueRx Enhanced Plus when your new plan's coverage begins.
+With most Medicare health plans, you will automatically be disenrolled from BlueRx Essential when your new plan's coverage begins.